(This post may contain affiliate links. Please read our disclosure policy for more information.)

 Are the Ice Castles Worth It?

 Absolutely!
 Exploring the Ice Castles is a unique experience that is definitely worth adding to any Colorado itinerary.
-The structures are hand-built each year, which takes crews about 4,000 hours to build.
+Each year, the structures are hand-built, which takes crews about 4,000 hours to build.

-All of that effort to create this phenomenal winter experience is worth every penny.
+All the effort to create this phenomenal winter experience is worth every penny.